Yash-Sapre/DocumentClassification/README.md

 # DocumentClassification
 # Document Classifier
 Document Classifier is an API used to suggest the metafield of any Document based on input data given to the API.
-Flask which is python framework is used to build this API.
+Flask which is python framework is used to build this API.The backend of this API uses NLP libraries such as numpy,nltk,sklearn and pandas.

 # Documentation
 To use this API the basic requirement is you need to install python on your system.